 Remember that when you negotiate.
 The buyer is not your enemy, but rather a partner in trying to solve the problem of both of you wanting to transact the property on the most favorable terms possible.
 Buyers want to pay as little as they can, and you want them to pay as much as they can.
 It’s definitely a problem, and good faith negotiation is the solution.

-Nevertheless, we wanted to share some perspectives into the negotiation process, and also give you some insight into the negotiation approach adopted by Better Homes and Gardens Rand:
+Nevertheless, we wanted to share some perspectives into the negotiation process, and also give you some insight into the negotiation approach adopted by Rand:

 1. Keep control of your anchored starting point: your asking price.